HugoBlox/theme-academic-cv/content/guides/gallery.md

 ---

-When I was five years old, my parents send me to a group of Girl Guides, close to our home.
+When I was five years old, my parents send me to a group of [Girl Guides](https://www.guides.be/) , close to our home.
 I spent all my Sunday mornings in a group of girls about the same age as I. In July, it was the great adventure: the annual camp.
 One or two weeks lost in the Belgium countryside.
 I learned to be more open-minded, sociable and autonomous.
 At 17, it was time for me to give back what I was given.
 I decided to join a group staff.
 During six years, I supervised children and youths from different groups:

 - Leader of the 8-12 year olds 2013-2015
 - Leader of the 12-16 year olds 2015-2016